flameshot-org/flameshot-org.github.io/content/docs/guide/troubleshooting.md

 ## Windows

-### Command line arguments do not work

-At the time of writing this (version 11.0.0), the command line is not implemented for Windows.
-We might add it in future versions.
-You can follow the discussions/development of this feature in [#2118](https://github.com/flameshot-org/flameshot/issues/2118).

-In the meanwhile you can use [AutoHotKey](https://www.autohotkey.com/) as [explained here](https://github.com/flameshot-org/flameshot/issues/1341#issuecomment-1126669379).

 ### Flameshot does not launch at startup even when the settings are set

 As [explained by @HoshyarKarimi](https://github.com/flameshot-org/flameshot/issues/2422#issuecomment-1140393544) (this should only be done once):